MartaKMB/gasa-web-app/README.md

 ## How To Use

 - Clone the project and run `npm start`
-- Go to [GitHub Page - version x.x.x] and login with random name and e-mail, password: `gasa2023demo`
+- Go to [GitHub Page - version 1.0.0] and login with random name and e-mail, password: `gasa2023demo`
 - `TODO` When application will be ready I will deploy it on my server. 🚧

 ## About Author